 Introduction

 Oracle Zero Downtime Migration (ZDM) is a free-to-use software solution that allows you to automate your Oracle database migrations to Oracle Cloud.
 Initially, ZDM supported Data Guard-based migrations following the principles of Oracle Maximum Availability Architecture (MAA).
 To support Standard Edition migrations, ZDM uses RMAN backup and restore instead.
 The new ZDM version 21c adds logical migration methods using Data Pump and Oracle GoldenGate supporting zero downtime migrations to Oracle Autonomous Database.
-Meanwhile, in September 2022, the current version is 21.3.
+In March 2023, the latest version of ZDM, version 21.4, was released with enhanced functionality.

 ZDM offers four different migration methods: